Build an unique two player NES to USB adapter with this circuit.

 Note: Prices are in canadian dollars (CAD) and may change without prior notice.
 If necessary, currency conversion will be done automatically by PayPal.

-Orders are normally prepared and shipped within 7 business days.
+Orders are normally prepared and shipped within 5 business days. unless otherwise noted.

 time varies according to the country of destination, but between 4 and 10 business days are typical.